Showing posts with label amazon ads. Show all posts

 Lefty matches Punch.

 Outside, the orcs came down from their perch as the kobolds, goblins, rats, and hobgoblins advanced on the main entrance to the heroes' home.
-Sybil and the Knights argued about blocking up the secret door.
+Rety* and the Knights argued about blocking up the secret door.

 Under all of the shouting, Punch muttered, "If I live through this, I'll start using my real name."